andreweick/eick.com/history/_posts/2016/2016-11-11-wilber-sackett-verterans-day.md

 threatened.

 This special sense of pride has been handed down in the Sackett family, as it has in many.
-Wilber has today a rememberence of his grandfather's patriotism and love of country.
+Wilber has today a remembrance of his grandfather's patriotism and love of country.

 Grandfather George C. Sackett was a soldier in the Civil War.
 He